overtake/TelegramSwift/README.md

 ### Manual download

 If you would like, you can [download the non-MAS version](https://telegram.org/dl/macos).
-It removes some restrictions (like banned chats), but also lacks some functionality (like the share extension and sandboxing).

 You can also [download the beta version](https://telegram.org/dl/macos/beta) if you want to try the latest features and you are prepared for bugs and crashes.
 If you are running the beta, join the [beta testing chat on Telegram](https://t.me/macswift) to report bugs.